 - Make Them Non-Slip

-By following these steps, you can ensure that you end up with a well-decorated bathroom with the perfect number (and style) of rugs.
-You'll also be helping to prevent mold while increasing household safety!
+Following these steps, you can ensure a well-decorated bathroom with the perfect number (and style) of rugs.
+You'll also help prevent mold while increasing household safety!

 Choose the Best Small Bathroom Rug Placement

-Small bathroom rug placement doesn't have to be a frustrating experience.
-Whether you're working with a tiny powder room or massive bathroom, you can be sure to put down helpful rugs in just the right places.
+Small bathroom rug placement doesn't have to be frustrating.
+Whether working with a tiny powder room or a massive bathroom, you can put down helpful rugs in just the right places.

-To keep your feet happy and your bathroom clean, be sure to consider rug size, height, material, and absorbency.
-It's also a good idea how your new rug will coordinate with your pre-existing bathroom décor.
+To keep your feet happy and your bathroom clean, consider rug size, height, material, and absorbency.
+It's also a good idea to consider how your new rug will coordinate with your pre-existing bathroom décor.

-If you need a little design inspiration, be sure to contact me today!
+If you need a little design inspiration, contact me today!